ModbusScope/ModbusScope/docs/pages/configuration.md

 ## Configure register settings

 When you first open *ModbusScope*, no Modbus registers are added.
-To add registers, click on "Register Settings" in the toolbar on the interface.
+To add registers, click on *Register Settings* in the tool-bar on the interface.
 This will open a window where you can add and edit the registers that you want to monitor.

 ### Add Modbus registers

-In the "Register settings" dialog, you can add Modbus registers either manually or by importing them from a *.mbc* file.
+In the *Register settings* dialog, you can add Modbus registers either manually or by importing them from a *.mbc* file.
 When you open a *.mbs* file in *ModbusScope*, some registers may already be present in the dialog, which allows you to continue working with the previously used registers.

 Once the registers have been added, you can adjust them as needed.
 This includes updating the name and changing the color.
 Expressions are used to define which data is added to the graph (and log).